 WATCH NOW: Flemish Giant Rabbits Are Really Big Bunnies

-The Flemish Giant rabbit is the largest rabbit breed.
+The Flemish Giant rabbit is one of the largest breeds of rabbits today.
 They weigh at least 13 pounds, and some have even weighed in at 20 pounds.
-Large rabbits have not been nearly as popular as small rabbits in the past few decades, but big bunnies were widely popular back in the late 19th and early 20th centuries.
+Large rabbits have not been nearly as popular as smaller breeds in the past few decades, but big bunnies were widely popular back in the late 19th and early 20th centuries.

-Because of their size, Flemish Giant rabbits require much more food and a much larger living space than most rabbits.
-They can grow to be bigger than some dogs, and they are actually much better off being kept in a large dog crate with a smooth bottom than in a typical rabbit cage.
+While Flemish Giants are large, friendly rabbits, they aren't a practical pet rabbit for everyone.
+Because of their size, Flemish Giant rabbits require much more food and much larger living space than a typical domestic rabbit.
+They can grow to be bigger than some dogs, and they are actually much better off being kept in a large dog crate with a smooth bottom than in a typical rabbit cage or hutch.
 These rabbits need at least five square feet of space to feel comfortable.

 Hover over the image for more information.